Updated February 11, 2026

 Women are Needed to Drive Trucking Ahead

 Private transportation businesses are starting to realize just how crucial women can be in the future of the trucking industry.
 Kopf Logistics Group is one of those businesses.
-Our family-owned company proudly employs women in critical positions, including our Vice President and our Director of Recruitment.
-We encourage women to join our team as Drivers, Independent Freight Agents, Office Staff, and Executives.

 As the trucking industry continues to grow and thrive, there will continually be a need for people to move goods from one part of the country to another.
 Now is the perfect time for women to step in and become a larger part of the industry.